StolenColon/docs.getdbt.com/website/docs/docs/cloud/build-ve-copilot.md

 ---
 title: "Build with dbt Copilot"
 sidebar_label: "Build with dbt Copilot"
-description: "Use dbt Copilot to build visual models in the Visual Editor with natural language prompts"
+description: "Use dbt Copilot to build visual models in Canvas with natural language prompts"
 ---

 # Build with dbt Copilot <Lifecycle status='beta,enterprise'/>